Skip to content

 Glossary

-Iteration: an execution of a task when the task is configured to iterate for x number of times
+Iteration: an execution of a task given the task specification to iterate x number of times.

-Scenario: groupings of predefined tasks that can be executed against a required view's VMs
+Scenario: groupings of predefined tasks that execute against a required view's VMs.

-Scenario Template: where predefined tasks are grouped; scenario templates are used to create scenarios that can be run on-demand
+Scenario Template: location for grouping predefined tasks; scenario templates create scenarios that can run on-demand.

-Task: an action or command that can be executed against one or more topology resources
+Task: an action or command that executes against one or more topology resources.